-Because there are so many scammy survey websites out there, the question will certainly be asked: is Daily Rewards a legit survey site?
+Because there are so many scammy survey websites out there, the question will certainly be asked: is Daily Rewards a safe and legit survey site?
 The answer is yes.
 The parent company, Cotterweb Enterprises, has been around for more than 20 years and runs large survey sites in the US and the U.K., as well as Canada.
 General reviews for Daily Rewards are positive.
 Checking out the review website, Trust Pilot, I found that more than 80% of reviews for Daily Rewards were above average.

 How to Make the Most of Daily Rewards

 In summary, Daily Rewards is a legit survey website for Canadians, albeit one that will take you a while to earn any real money.
 I love the $5 sign-up bonus and the ability to refer friends, but most of the payouts are very small, so it takes time to earn.
 My best advice for all survey websites, including Daily Rewards, is to sign up on multiple sights.
 That way, you can pick and choose the activities that are paying the most money, while receiving more surveys to complete.

 Remember this.
 You’re never going to get rich completing online surveys, but you may be able to make enough money to subsidize the smaller things, like your coffee habit.
 And that is a good thing.